Pulled Pork Tacos

 Unroll the pork, pat dry with kitchen paper and place in the roasting tin, loosely fold the extra foil around the edges.

 Mix together the fajita seasoning, chipotle paste, lime zest, juice and sugar.
 Rub the mixture all over the pork.
 Roll up the pork and tie with string.
-Pop in the oven and cook for 30 minutes until browned.
+Pop in the oven and cook for 30 minutes until brown.

 Remove the foil and string from the pork in the roasting tin, and ‘pull’ the cooked pork apart by securing with a fork and shredding the meat with a second fork.
 Fill the warm tacos with the pulled pork, onion and peppers.
 Top with a dollop of guacamole and soured cream, and serve immediately.